imjoy-team/imagej.js/README.md

 The returned roi is a encoded byte string, to parse it, you can use https://github.com/hadim/read-roi/.

 ### addMenuItem(config)
 Add a menu item to the `Plugins` menu.
+You can pass the following arguments:
+ * `label`: The label of the menu item
+ * `callback`: The callback function for the  menu item
+ * `group`: Name of the menu group, the default group is `Plugins`
+ * `position`: A index number for the insert position within the menu group, for submenu items, you can pass a string with numbers separated by `.`.
+For example: `position="3.2"` means  the second  sub-menu of the third menu item.

 ```python
 ij = await api.createWindow(src="https://ij.imjoy.io")